neitsa/neitsa.github.io/games/rimworld/preparelanding/starting.md

 * `Reset Filters`: reset all filters to their default state
 * `Minimize`: [minimize](#minimized-window) the main window.
 Helpful once you have applied some filters and the main window is in your way.
 * `Close`: Close the main window.
 You can still make it reappear by clicking the `PrepareLanding` button at the bottom.
+* `Load / Save`: Load or save filters and / or options.

 Minimized Window
 ----------------